adinakazima/nhs-data-analysis/README.md

 - **Database Design**: Built and normalized a healthcare database in SQLite from disparate, unnormalized CSV files.
 Produced an ER diagram and documented the normalization process.
 - **Solution 1**: Applied logistic regression to predict patient readmissions.
 - **Solution 2**: Compared NHS and private hospital surgery outcomes using Chi-Square Test.
-- **Solution 3**: Applied K-means clustering to segment patient profiles, indentifying high-risk patients.
+- **Solution 3**: Applied K-means clustering to segment patient profiles, identifying high-risk patients.
 - **Visualisations**: Designed clear charts and graphs to communicate findings effectively.
 - **Ethics and Analysis**: Reflected on ethical implications and challenges associated with the solutions.